aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 // Access the first chart inside this worksheet const charts = worksheet.getCharts();
 if (charts.getCount() > 0) {
     const chart = charts.get(0);

     // Access the chart's sheet and display its name again console.log("Chart's Sheet Name: " + chart.getWorksheet().getName());
 } else {
     console.log("No charts available in the worksheet.");
 }
 ```

-Below is the console output that the sample code results in.
+Below is the console output that the sample code produces.
 As you can see, it prints the same worksheet name both times.

 {{< highlight javascript >}}
 Sheet Name: Portfolio

 Chart's Sheet Name: Portfolio
 {{< /highlight >}}

 {{< app/cells/assistant language="nodejs-cpp" >}}